Android App Setup

 Configure User Attribution

 User attribution ensures downstream commerce activity is associated with a unique user identifier.
 We recommend anonymizing this identifier before reporting it to Button (e.g. providing a uuid for the user, or hashed email via sha-256).
 Once your user finalizes a purchase, we’ll notify you using this identifier.
+Note: This should be the same ID that is passed as the user_id

 Warning: Never send personally identifiable information (PII) as the identifier.
 If you’re unsure about this, please reach out to your Button representative who can help guide you to follow our security & privacy best practices.